 Diagnostic data about how you use the browser

-Microsoft Edge generates this diagnostic data, stores it locally, and periodically sends it to Microsoft.
-The diagnostic data is sent via HTTPS and stored on Microsoft servers.
-This diagnostic data is associated with an identifier unique to your device and a resettable identifier unique to your browser.
+Microsoft Edge generates the diagnostic data, stores it locally, and periodically sends it to Microsoft.
+The diagnostic data is sent using HTTPS and stored on Microsoft servers.
+The diagnostic data is associated with an identifier unique to your device and a resettable identifier unique to your browser.
 The identifiers do not contain your personal information.
-To reset the identifier unique to your browser on Windows 10 devices, you can go to Start > Settings > Privacy > Diagnostics & feedback and select Delete under Delete diagnostic data or change your setting under Diagnostic data from Full to Basic.
-On other platforms, the resettable identifier unique to your browser, go to
+To reset the identifier unique to your browser on Windows 10 devices, open Start > Settings > Privacy > Diagnostics & feedback and under Delete diagnostic data select Delete or change your setting under Diagnostic data from Full to Basic.
+On other platforms, to generate a new resettable identifier (ID) that is unique to your browser, go to

 Digital Rights Management and Media Licenses

 When returning the media license, a media identifier is created which is unique to the user and the site.
-This ID is not shared between sites and is different for each site.
+The ID is not shared between sites and is different for each site.
 A session ID, used to identify a playback session, is sent with the media identifier to decrypt the media.
 The media identifier is stored locally on the device and may be stored with the content provider.

 Do Not Track

-When you use guest mode, Microsoft Edge won’t send “Do Not Track” requests.
-When you use InPrivate browsing, Microsoft Edge will only send “Do Not Track” requests if Send "Do Not Track" requests is turned on for the profile you’re using.
+When you use Guest mode, Microsoft Edge does not send Do Not Track requests.
+When you use InPrivate browsing, Microsoft Edge only sends Do Not Track requests if the Send "Do Not Track" requests setting is turned on for the profile you are using.

 edge://settings/downloads.
-If SmartScreen is enabled, info about your file, such as the filename and URL, are sent to SmartScreen to check the file’s reputation.
-This helps you avoid accidentally downloading known malware that can hurt your device.
-You can turn on or off SmartScreen in edge://settings/privacy.
-Learn more about SmartScreen.
+If SmartScreen is enabled, info about your file, such as the file name and URL, are sent to SmartScreen to check the reputation of the file.
+The reputation check helps you avoid accidentally downloading known malware that is known to hurt your device.
+To turn on (or off) SmartScreen, go to

-Extensions and Microsoft Edge Addons
+Extensions and Microsoft Edge Add-ons